Capillary/api-documentation/source/includes/_userGroup.md

 ## Update Group Admin (OTP Based)

 Lets you update the admin user of a user group through OTP validation.
-For this, you need to issue OTP through `v2/otp/generate` and validate it using `v2/otp/validate` APIs.
-Once the OTP is validated, the group admin will be updated accordingly.
+When this API is called, a OTP will be issued to the customer.
+You need to validate the OTP using `v2/otp/validate` API.

+To use OTP based calls, the following three options should have been enabled for the organization.
+You can enable these through `organization/configs` v1.1 API.

+* CONF_USER_GROUP_OTP_ENABLE
+* CONF_USER_GROUP_PRIMARY_USER_OTP_ENABLE
+* CONF_USER_GROUP_SIZE

 This is applicable only if OTP based authentication is enabled.